moq-wg/moq-transport/draft-ietf-moq-transport.md

 either ANNOUNCE_OK or ANNOUNCE_ERROR.

-A Relay can receive announcements from multiple publishers for the same Track Namespace and it MUST respond with the appropriate response to each of the publishers, in the same way as it would respond when processing ANNOUNCE from a single publisher for a given tracknamespace.
+A Relay can receive announcements from multiple publishers for the same Track Namespace and it SHOULD respond with the same response to each of the publishers, as though it was responding to an ANNOUNCE from a single publisher for a given tracknamespace.

 When a publisher wants to stop